Wahya Circle

 RITE OF PASSAGE

-Although much time has passed since any regular practice of the Rite of Passage for pubescent males or females, we know the story from tribal Elders in this region.
+Although much time has passed since any regular practice of the Rite of Passage for pubescent males or females amongst Western Society, we know the story from tribal Elders in this region.
 As we understand it, there are generally three stages to both Rites that are accepted.

 SEPARATION

 The ‘first’ stage is “separation”.
 The child, or individual, is removed from what they know and understand of their tribal life.
 This has deep animalistic ties as a bird to fly or deer to walk.
-It was imperative, and remains so to some extant, as we are still a part of the animal kingdom – yet, we have forgotten how to survive or provide for ourselves.
-We teach our children to walk, potty train, tie their shoes and send them off to school or “grow up” with little to no input from the caregivers.
+It was imperative, and remains so to some extent, as we are still a part of the animal kingdom – yet, we have forgotten how to survive or provide for ourselves.
+We teach our children to walk, potty train, tie their shoes and send them off to school or “grow up” with little to no input from the caregivers, simply “go work”, buy, consume.

 TRANSITION

 The ‘second’ stage, “transition”, Is where they “prove” their worth with survival and supporting a family.
-For boys it revolves around hunting and learning to survive in the arctic snow.
-For girls, it was facial tattooing once menstruation started and she could prove her ability to care for a family.
+For males it revolves around hunting and learning to survive in the arctic snow.
+For females, it was/is facial tattooing once menstruation started and she could prove her ability to care for a family.
 Typically this was in the form of “chin stripes”.

 INCORPORATION

-Upon “proving” oneself, “incorporation” would then occur, or welcoming the child, now adult, back into the village.
-Neither of these Rites were easy, as you can imagine.
+Upon “proving” oneself, “incorporation” then occurs, or welcoming the child, now adult, back into the village.
+Neither of these Rites were easy, as we can imagine.
 It had quite an effect on the youth of many ancient people.
 Regardless, the power of the Spirit was often called upon to see each through their liminal state and back to their living space.

 (This lesson takes approximately 10 minutes to read.)